 Early Origins of the Guilleminot family

 Important Dates for the Guilleminot family

 This web page shows only a small excerpt of our Guilleminot research.
-Another 198 words (14 lines of text) covering the year 1351 is included under the topic Early Guilleminot History in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Guilleminot History in all our PDF Extended History products and printed products wherever possible.

 Guilleminot Spelling Variations

 Although there are comparatively few Welsh surnames, they have a great many spelling variations.
 Variations of Welsh names began almost immediately after their acceptance within Welsh society.
 In the Middle Ages, it was up to priests and the few other people that recorded names in official documents to decide how to spell the names that they heard.
 Variations that occurred because of improper recording increased dramatically as the names were later transliterated into English.
 The Brythonic Celtic language of Wales, known by natives as Cymraeg, featured many highly inflected sounds that could not be properly captured by the English language.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations were all indicated by the particular variation of one's name.
 The spelling variations of the name Guilleminot have included Gwilliam, Gwuilliam, Guilliam, Gwilliams and others.

 Early Notables of the Guilleminot family (pre 1700)

 More information is included under the topic Early Guilleminot Notables in all our PDF Extended History products and printed products wherever possible.

 Many Welsh joined the great migrations to North America in the late 1800s and early 1900s.
 Like their Scottish and Irish neighbors, many Welsh families left their homeland hoping to find hope and prosperity in a land that the English did not exercise a tight rule over.
 Those Welsh immigrants that successfully traveled to North America went on to make significant contributions to the rapid development of both Canada and the United States in terms of the settling of land and the establishment of industry.
 They also added to the rich cultural heritage of both countries.
 An examination into the immigration and passenger lists has discovered a number of people bearing the name Guilleminot:

 Guilleminot Settlers in United States in the 19th Century

 - Francois Guilleminot, who arrived in New York in 1835

 Contemporary Notables of the name Guilleminot (post 1700)

 - Armand Charles Guilleminot, French Divisional General during the French Revolutionary and Napoleonic Wars from 1789 to 1815

 - ^ Generals Who Served in the French Army during the Period 1789-1815.
 (Retrieved 2015, March 6) Armand Guilleminot.
 Retrieved from http://www.napoleon-series.org/research/c_frenchgenerals.html